There are a couple of months a year where most ecommerce brands can expect a surge of orders and product demand — the holidays!

 In the age of social media, a remarkable unboxing experience can delight your customers and increase the chance that they’ll share the experience with their friends and social media followers.

-9. Utilize multiple shipping carriers
+9. Utilise multiple shipping carriers

 By using multiple shipping carriers, you have more shipping flexibility.
 But partnering with multiple shipping carriers can be a lot of work, and it can also cause you to dip under the minimum shipping threshold to qualify for discounted shipping rates.